Parrot training: Counterconditioning

-Counter-conditioning is the process of altering a parrot's behavior to a stimulus by altering the consequence from aversive to positive.
-If a parrot bites an approaching hand in self-defense, the biting behavior can be counter-conditioned by supplementing the approaching hand with positive reinforcement.
+Counterconditioning is the process of altering a parrot's behavior to a stimulus by altering the consequence from aversive to positive.
+If a parrot bites an approaching hand in self-defense, the biting behavior can be counterconditioned by supplementing the approaching hand with positive reinforcement.
 Instead of biting, the parrot will learn to accept the approaching hand because it is coupled with positive reinforcement.